Cheapest Car Insurance Companies in Georgia (2023)

 Cheapest for drivers with a speeding ticket: Georgia Farm Bureau

-Georgia Farm Bureau has the cheapest car insurance for drivers with a prior speeding ticket, offering rates that average $128 a month.
-This is 8% higher than its rates for drivers with a clean record.
+Georgia Farm Bureau has the cheapest car insurance for drivers with a prior speeding ticket, $128 a month, which is only 8% higher than the company’s rates for drivers with a clean record.

 In Georgia, a speeding ticket increases the price of car insurance by 15% to $191 a month for full coverage.